-PROSPECTO: INFORMATION FOR THE USER
+PACKAGE LEAFLET: INFORMATION FOR THE USER

-Noradrenaline B. Braun 0.5mg/ml Concentrate for Solution for Infusion
+Noradrenaline B. Braun 0.5mg/ml concentrate for solution for infusion

 L-Norepinephrine

-Read this prospectus carefully before starting to use this medicine, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

 |

-Do not use Noradrenalina B. Braun:
+Do not use Noradrenaline B. Braun:

 In patients who do not tolerate sulfites